data-to-insight/ssd-data-model/README.md

 - EET Activity

 ## Data Object and Item Definitions

 Towards the overall data model, published for iterative review  [current data object/entity model](./docs/index.html).

 ## Data Model

-The data model defines a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the system(s).
-The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Record.
+The data model defines a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the CSC system(s).
+The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Data Item.

 The datamodel is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.